-Air Alert, which was created in 1991, was synonymous with Vertical Jump Training for a very long time.
-Air Alert was the first jump program that guaranteed to improve your vertical by 8-14 inches in a little over 4 months.
-Combine great marketing, a very simple program and the fact that every basketball player wants to dunk and you have a huge commercial success!
+Air Alert, created in 1991, was synonymous with Vertical Jump Training for a very long time.
+Air Alert was the first jump program guaranteeing to improve your vertical by 8-14 inches in a little over 4 months.
+Combine great marketing, a very simple program and the fact every basketball player wants to dunk and you have a huge commercial success!

 But does the program actually work?

-In this post, I want to explain why you should skip Air Alert in favor of more recent and better training programs like the Jump Manual or the Vert Shock training (read how I learned to dunk in this post).
-The concepts behind Air Alert are hopelessly outdated and while the program may increase the vertical of beginners there is also great danger of overtraining and injuries.
+In this post, I want to explain why you should skip Air Alert in favor of more recent and better training programs like the Jump Manual or the Vert Shock training.
+The concepts behind Air Alert are hopelessly outdated and while the program may increase the vertical of beginners, there is also great danger of overtraining and injuries.

-Timur Tukel developed Air Alert and coined the term "habitual jump training" which describes the philosophy behind the vertical jump training program.
+Timur Tukel developed Air Alert and coined the term "habitual jump training" - the philosophy behind the vertical jump training program.

 The idea behind habitual jump training is simple: